divyamrastogi/smart-video-controls/README.md

-# SmartVidResume Chrome Extension
+# Smart Video Controls Chrome Extension

-SmartVidResume is a Chrome Extension designed to enhance your video viewing experience by allowing you to seamlessly resume videos from where you left off and navigate easily with intuitive keyboard shortcuts.
+Smart Video Controls is a Chrome Extension designed to enhance your video viewing experience by allowing you to seamlessly resume videos from where you left off and navigate easily with intuitive keyboard shortcuts.

 ## Features